1. Home

-Spring has finally arrived!
-March has roared in like a lion, and if we're really lucky, it will roll out like a lamb.
+With the arrival of March comes the promise of spring—the month is said to roar in like a lion, and if we're really lucky, roll out like a lamb.
 Meanwhile, on or around the 21st of the month, we have Ostara to celebrate.
-It's the time of the vernal equinox of you live in the Northern Hemisphere, and it's a true marker that Spring has come.
+It's the time of the vernal equinox if you live in the Northern Hemisphere, and it's a true marker that Spring and warmer, sunnier days have come.
 There are many different ways you can celebrate this Sabbat, depending on your tradition.
-First, you might want to read up on:

 Rituals and Ceremonies